knileshh/visual-product-matcher/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Nilesh Kumar

 ## 🙏 Acknowledgments